psf/black/README.md

 Options:
+  -l, --line-length INTEGER   Where to wrap around.  [default: 88] --py36                      Allow using Python 3.6-only syntax on all input
+                              files.
+This will put trailing commas in function signatures and calls also after *args and **kwargs.  [default: per-file auto-detection] --pyi                       Format all input files like typing stubs regardless of file extension (useful when piping source on standard input).
+  -S, --skip-string-normalization
+                              Don't normalize string quotes or prefixes.
-  -l, --line-length INTEGER   Where to wrap around.  [default: 88] --check                     Don't write the files back, just return the
+  --check                     Don't write the files back, just return the
                               status.
 Return code 0 means nothing would change.
 Return code 1 means some files would be